-Biodiesel sometimes referred to as a biofuel, is a renewable fuel that unlike petroleum-derived fuels, can be regenerated in the short timeframe of the photosynthesis cycle of growing a crop such as soybeans.
+Biodiesel is sometimes referred to as a biofuel, and is a renewable fuel that – unlike petroleum-derived fuels – can be regenerated in the short timeframe of the photosynthesis cycle of growing a crop, such as soybeans.
 By contrast, crude petroleum is formed as a result of geological forces over millions of years.
-Biodiesel fuel is used in North America, Europe, and Asia.
+Biodiesel is used across the globe.
 Many nations have passed legislation adopting the use of biofuels blended into petroleum-derived fuels.
 For example, in the UK, the Renewable Transport Fuel Obligation (RTFO) adopted guidelines to add 5% of biofuels to be added to all road vehicle fuel sources.
 In the USA, the Energy Policy Act of 2005 (Renewable Fuel Standard) began a trend of renewable fuel used in American vehicles.

 The benefit of Biodiesel is that it is a domestic renewable fuel source that can be produced cost-effectively.
-The use of biodiesel complements the use of petroleum fuel production and does not replace it.
-Use of biodiesel is a smart diversification strategy for our energy sources and hedges the risk of potential disruptions in the availability of other energy sources.
-Biodiesel is cleaner and better for the environment because it has lower emissions compared to petroleum diesel.
-Biodiesel is less toxic than table salt and does not smell the same as petroleum diesel.
-Biodiesel helps the agricultural sector and is most often domestically produced which assists rural economies.
+The use of biodiesel complements the use of petroleum fuel production, and does not replace it.
+Use of biodiesel is a smart diversification strategy for our energy sources, and hedges the risk of potential disruptions in the availability of other energy sources.

 Biodiesel and renewable diesel are fuels that are approved by all major engine manufacturers to run without engine modifications.

 Across the globe, many people have been using biodiesel for decades, and have even adopted renewable practices to abide by as we all work towards a sustainable future.